Frozenbyte as an employer

 Positions at Frozenbyte

 The positions listed below give general information about the different professions at Frozenbyte.
 Check Open Positions at the top of this page to see which positions we are currently recruiting for.
+If the you can’t see the part, it means we are do not have any open position at the moment.

 Naturally you can always apply to any position, even if we’re not specifically looking for people for that role at the moment – we’re always keeping our eyes open for good applications!

 We are one of the largest and most successful games industry “trainers” in Finland.
-Currently we have almost 100 employees and over the years almost 200 people have started their industry career at Frozenbyte.
+Currently we have over 100 employees and over the years almost 200 people have started their industry career at Frozenbyte.
 For 95% of our current employees Frozenbyte is their first game development job, and we still hire a lot of people who haven’t worked in the games industry (or anywhere) before.

 We believe new people are our strength, as we can teach them from the very basics to the very high-end of their profession.
 Our unique views on some work culture aspects are also easier to teach to fresh people.